Skip to main content

 1

-Tell the child to pick a brick, and feel the studs on it.
+The child picks a brick, and feels the studs on it.

 2